haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Damage Immunities fire
 Senses blindsight 10 ft., darkvision 60 ft., passive Perception 14 Languages Draconic
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 288

 Claw.
 Melee Weapon Attack: +14 to hit, reach 10 ft., one target.
 Hit: 15 (2d6 + 8) slashing damage.
 Tail.
 Melee Weapon Attack: +14 to hit, reach 20 ft., one target.
 Hit: 17 (2d8 + 8) bludgeoning damage.